tvrzna/emptty/README.md

 `WAYLAND_SESSIONS_PATH`
 Path to directory, where Wayland sessions' desktop files are stored.
 Default value is "/usr/share/wayland-sessions/".

+`SELECT_LAST_USER`
+Enables funtionality of saving last successfully logged in user for next login.
+Possible values are "false", "per-tty" or "global".
+Default value is false.

 #### Dynamic MOTD
 If `DYNAMIC_MOTD` is set to `true`, this file exists and is executable for its owner, the result is printed as your own MOTD.
 Be very careful with this script!